tenchi-security/zanshin-cli/CLI.md

 **Options**:

-* `--scan-target-id UUID`: Only list alerts from the specifiedscan targets.
+* `--scan-target-id UUID`: Only list alerts from the specified scan targets
-* `--cursor TEXT`: Cursor.
+* `--cursor TEXT`: Cursor for pagination
-* `--persist / --no-persist`: Persist.  [default: False]
+* `--persist / --no-persist`: Persist  [default: False]
 * `--help`: Show this message and exit.

 ### `zanshin alert list_history_following`

-List alerts from a given organization, with optional filters by scan target, state or severity.
+List alerts from a given organization, with optional filters by scan target, state or severity

 **Usage**: